Lamar Jackson finally leads Ravens over Chiefs 36-35

-BALTIMORE (AP)With a vault and a jump pass, and all the confidence from his coach and teammates he could ask for, Lamar Jackson finally beat Patrick Mahomes and Kansas City.

-Using his legs to rush for 107 yards and scoring twice, including flipping into the end zonefor the winning score, Jackson and the Baltimore Ravens defeated the Chiefs 36-35 Sunday night.
+BALTIMORE (AP) — Lamar Jackson finally beat Patrick Mahomes, using his legs to rush for 107 yards and scoring twice, including flipping into the end zonefor the winning score as Baltimore defeated Kansas City 36-35 Sunday night.

 Jackson was 0-3 against the Chiefs, and he needed all of his multiple skills to break through to hand Mahomes his first loss in September after 11 victories.
 The matchup of NFL MVPs — Mahomes in 2018, Jackson the next year — was a wild affair from the start.